lccc0528/Stable/README.md

 # StablePT
-This repository contains the source code of 'Separation is Better than Together: Towards Stable Prompting for Few-shot Learning'
+This repository contains the source code of 'StablePT : Towards Stable Prompting for Few-shot Learning via Input Separation'

 Data
 All training data can be downloaded from openreview, after downloading, put the data in ./process